 This course is an overview of the state-of-the-art models in macroeconomics from the 1970s on.
 The course starts from the origins of Real Business Cycles models, then develops the first generation of New Keynesian models, then the second generation, that consists mainly in extensions and refinements of the labor and financial markets, and concludes by an opening to learning models, experimental techniques and computational techniques (agent-based models) in macroeconomics.

-Workshop on `Insights into Markets Dynamics and Agents' Behaviors using Lab Experiments':
+Workshop on `Markets Dynamics and Agents' Behaviors in Lab Experiments'

 This two-day workshop introduces experimental lab techniques for the analysis of market dynamics and macroeconomic questions.
 It focuses on group experiments, where the aggregate market result is the main object of study, in contrast with individual decision-making experiments widely used in microeconomics.
 The course offers applications in finance and macroeconomics, as well as a class experiment.